-- Protecting current housing stock from overdevelopment protects canopy vegetation and saves open space in yards - Tighter regulations for protection of private green spaces will also be critical in the future for food security. - Protecting current housing stock is the best sustainability practice
+- Protecting current housing stock from overdevelopment protects canopy vegetation and saves open space in yards - Tighter regulations for protection of private green spaces will also be critical in the future for food security. - Protecting current housing stock and allowing for sensitive development is the best sustainability practice

-Allocation of the MHC/NRZ
+Allocation of the NRZ

-- A School Protected Zone (SPZ) where 3 or more blocks around each school (not crossing a major road) has restricted development to duel occupancy of at most 2 levels. - Proximity to schools should provide protection for children to walk safely each day even when they fall within 400m of a train station or tram stop. - This would ensure a more even allocation of the MHC/NRC across Darebin
+- A School Protected Zone (SPZ) where 3 or more blocks around each school (not crossing a major road) has restricted development to duel occupancy of at most 2 levels as per the NRZ - Proximity to schools should provide protection for children to walk safely each day even when they fall within 400m of a train station or tram stop. - Restriction to an NRZ in an SPZ will help protect older 3 and 4 bedroom housing fabric for families - Restriction to an NRZ in an SPZ will help protect older 3 and 4 bedroom housing fabric for first home buyers and low income renters - This would ensure a more even allocation of the NRC across Darebin